neams-th-coe/cardinal/doc/content/options.md

 ```

 We support the optional usage of [DAGMC](https://svalinn.github.io/DAGMC/)'s CAD-based models in OpenMC.
-This capability is off by default, but to build with DAGMC support, set:
+This capability is off by default, but to build with [!ac](DAGMC) support, set:

 ```
 export ENABLE_DAGMC=yes